 Localized Marketing: It’s Not Just for Small Businesses

 What’s Localized Marketing?

 A localization strategy is about adapting a product or content to a specific location or market.
 It’s sometimes called an adaptation strategy.
-The goal is to adapt a product to look like it was specifically created for a target market or location.
+The goal is to

 Then there are several elements of the localization process when it comes to creating your marketing materials.
 You may need to:

 - Change the verbiage to match the language of that particular location, which may involve adjusting the design and layout of the marketing materials, too.